-Madagascar Vacation, Tours, Travel Packages & Experiences
+Madagascar Vacations, Tours, Trips & Travel Packages

-Madagascar is situated 400 kilometres/240 miles off the south east coast of Africa and is the fourth largest island in the world.
+Madagascar is situated 400 kilometres/240 miles off the southeast coast of Africa and is the fourth largest island in the world.
 Its principal attractions will appeal to nature lovers and beach fans on a Madagascar vacation.

-It is the one of the most biologically diverse countries anywhere with an interior resplendent in its variety from grassy plateaus to volcanoes, rainforests and natural reserves.
+It is one of the most biologically diverse countries anywhere with an interior resplendent in its variety from grassy plateaus to volcanoes, rainforests and natural reserves.
 Its long isolation from the neighbouring continents has resulted in a unique mix of plants and animals, many found nowhere else in the world.
 Rich with wildlife, there are 10 different species of lemur that inhabit the island and about half the world's 150 or so species of chameleons.

 What are the top cities or places to visit in Madagascar?